Skip to main content

 ParameterSyntaxDescription

-<field-list><field> [, <field>]List of fields to be filtered.
+<field-list><field>* [, <field>*]List of fields to filter.
+Supports wildcard.

 Optional Arguments